Precision Tests and Fine Tuning in Twin Higgs Models: Higgs Effective Potential

 The Higgs effective action, including the leading $O(\xi)$ corrections associated with operators of dimension 6, was computed at 1-loop in Ref.~\cite{Barbieri:2015aa}; the resulting IR contribution to $m_h^2$ was found to be

-where $y_1$ denotes the top Yukawa coupling (see Eq.~\eqref{LTop} in Appendix \ref{AppBetaFunc}).
-The two single-log terms in parentheses correspond to the IR contributions to the effective Higgs quartic $\lambda_h$ from the top quark and twin top respectively.
-Leading-logarithmic corrections of the form $(\alpha \log)^n$, arising at higher loops have however an important numerical impact.\footnote{Here $\alpha=g_{\text{SM}}^{2}/4\pi$, with $g_{\text{SM}}$ being any large SM coupling, i.e.~$g_{S}$ and $y_{t}$.} For example, $(\alpha \log)^2$ corrections generated by 2-loop diagrams (mostly due to the running of the top and twin top Yukawa couplings, that are induced by respectively QDC and twin QCD) are expected to give a $\sim 30\%$ reduction in the Higgs mass for $m_*\simeq 5\TeV$,
+where $y_t$ denotes the top Yukawa coupling.
+The two single-log terms in parentheses correspond to the IR contributions to the effective Higgs quartic $\lambda_h$ from the top quark and Twin top respectively.
+Leading-logarithmic corrections of the form $(\alpha \log)^n$, arising at higher loops have however an important numerical impact.\footnote{Here $\alpha=g_{\text{SM}}^{2}/4\pi$, with $g_{\text{SM}}$ being any large SM coupling, i.e.~$g_{S}$ and $y_{t}$.} For example, $(\alpha \log)^2$ corrections generated by 2-loop diagrams (mostly due to the running of the top and Twin top Yukawa couplings, that are induced by respectively QCD and Twin QCD) are expected to give a $\sim 30\%$ reduction in the Higgs mass for $m_*\simeq 5\TeV$,

-We have computed the $(\alpha \log)^2$ correction through an effective operator approach by matching with the low-energy effective theory at the scale $m_*$ and running down the Higgs quartic coupling.
-A suitable redefinition of fields makes the form of the effective Lagrangian particularly compact at the scale $m_*$.
-In particular, the only dimension 6 operator in the Higgs + SM sector with non-vanishing coefficient at the relevant loop order is the kinetic Higgs quadrilinear $O_H$.
-We report the details in Appendix \ref{AppBetaFunc}.
-In this operator basis the RG-improved Higgs mass also acquires a simple form: